yaxarat/SES-Android-Workshop/instructions/step-by-step/3 - Login Code/README.md

 )
 ```

-Any variable which is used to depict what a view component is currently doing is its state.
-View is currently Username entered, Password entered, Login Button enabled, Is User Logged In, etc. Altogether, these constitute state of any screen.
+Any variable which represent how the UI should appear is a `state` .
+For example, username entered, password entered, login button enabled, user logged in, etc. Altogether, these constitute state of any screen.
 You can think of this as a snapshot of current screen and all of its variables.

 Here is the explanation for each state values and what we use them for:
 * `username` the currently entered username